Why This Trip?

 4 View on Map

 It will take about 3.5 hours to drive from Seward to Homer; look for volcanoes along the way, and when you reach the west coast of the Kenai Peninsula, take time to soak in the beauty.
 Homer is Alaska's capital of halibut fishing, but this charming town offers many delights beyond fishing, including art galleries and wildlife.
 Go for a walk along the Homer Spit, the narrow finger of land that stretches into the bay, and keep an eye out for otters and eagles.

 5 View on Map

 You'll have all day today to explore this town and try some of its many activities.
-Fishing here is both a business and a passion, thanks partly to the monster-size halibut in the nearby waters.
+Fishing here is both a business and a passion, thanks partly to the halibut in the nearby waters.
 Take a half- or full-day fishing charter to angle for them, or cast your line for salmon instead.
 You can also hop a scenic flight to Katmai or Lake Clark national parks, where you can experience the magic of seeing bears in their natural habitat.
 Love to hike?
 Katchemak Bay State Park has some of the state's best hiking, just a 20-minute water taxi ride away.
 Or take a 45-minute fast ferry to the remote and fascinating town of Seldovia.

 Drive from Homer to Kenai/Soldotna or Cooper Landing

 From Cooper Landing, enjoy a relaxing rafting trip out on the turquoise Kenai River.
 Surrounded by lush forests with mountains climbing high in the distance, you'll float down the river, learning about the history of the area and looking out for wildlife.
 This is also a great place to go angling or hiking so take advantage!

 Drive from Kenai/Soldotna or Cooper Landing to Anchorage